aimms/how-to/C_Other/104-using-email-client-library.rst

 Using Place Holders in an Email Message Template
 -------------------------------------------------
+..
 For instructions to create a template, read `AIMMS Knowledge: Creating Email Templates <C_Other/104-creating-email-templates.html>`_.

 You can replace predefined strings in your template with data from AIMMS identifiers.
-These replaceable strings are called `Placeholders`.
-You need to declare a set whose elements are the placeholders that you want to replace and declare a parameter indexed over this set.
+These replaceable strings are called `Place holders`.
+You need to declare a set whose elements are the place holders that you want to replace and declare a parameter indexed over this set.
 The values from this indexed parameter will replace the placeholder strings in the email body.

 ::